JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 In the output of `docker-compose up ` you should see some output about the postgres database and tables being created, similar to this;

-Note in particular the line for the initialization script:
+Note in particular the line for the initialization script that we mentioned above.
+It only needs to run the first time you launch the PostrgreSQL container but if it doesn't run you won't have the necessary database and database user.:

 `/usr/local/bin/docker-entrypoint.sh: running /docker-entrypoint-initdb.d/1-init-user-db.sh`